This post was originally published on the Petfinder blog

 4. Buy reusable supplies

 Kathryn H. housetrains her dogs with machine-washable puppy pads.
-One reusable pad, like this one at PETCO, can keep hundreds of disposable pads out of landfills — and save you money in the long run.
+One reusable pad can keep hundreds of disposable pads out of landfills — and save you money in the long run.

 5. Recycle what you can’t reuse